Skip to content

 Can I subclass the components?

 While components are written as classes, they aren't designed to be subclassed.
-This is not supported and isn't an objective of the library.
+This is neither supported nor an objective of the library and doing so will cause things to break.
 Instead, use composition when possible.

 Can I use this library with a micro frontend?